 Professor and Coordinator of the Professional Writing Program

 Linda Troost is a Professor and Chair of the Department of English at Washington & Jefferson College.

 She has published scholarly essays on a variety of subjects (eighteenth-century literature, Jane Austen, Robin Hood musicals, zombies) and written entries for the New Grove Dictionary of Music and Musicians and the Cambridge Guide to Literature on Screen.
 Most notably, she coedited Jane Austen in Hollywood, the first book on the recent film phenomenon.
-She is founding editor of the AMS series Eighteenth-Century Women (six volumes in print) and editor of Topic: The Washington & Jefferson College Review.
+She is the founding editor of the AMS series Eighteenth-Century Women (six volumes in print) and editor of Topic: The Washington & Jefferson College Review.

 She is active in the American Society for Eighteenth-Century Studies, the Jane Austen Society of North American, and the International Robin Hood Society.
 She has been secretary/treasurer of the Council of Editors of Learned Journals, president of the East-Central American Society for Eighteenth-Century Studies, and serves on the editorial boards of Adaptation (Oxford UP) and 1650-1850 (AMS Press) and the advisory boards of Eighteenth-Century Common, a public humanities website, and Outlaws in Literature, History, and Culture, a book series from Routledge.

 In 2008-09, she was a visiting research fellow at the Institute of English Studies/University of London and, in 2015, a visiting fellow at the Chawton House Library/University of Southampton.